xapp-ai/documentation/help/integrations/integration-housecall-pro.md

 :::important

-- 3rd party integrations are available on all paid tiers, it is not available on Starter.
+- 3rd party integrations are available starting at the Leads+ tier
 - You must be on Housecall Pro's [MAX plan](https://www.housecallpro.com/pricing/) to integrate leads, and scheduling requests

 :::